 I’m a former collegiate All-American athlete & athletic coach.
 Currently as a stress management coach, I specialize in empowering high-performing professionals in high-intensity industries to be more self-aware, make smarter decisions and cultivate resiliency.
 My experience spans from athletics, to health and wellness, to business operations.

-I'm dedicated to helping people learn how to manage their stress, avoid burnout and live their greatest lives.
+I'm dedicated to helping people learn how to manage their stress, avoid burnout and navigate through life transitions to live their greatest lives.

-Well, Rome wasn’t built in day.
-Neither will rewiring your brain and habits for you to live your greatest life.
+Well, Rome wasn’t built in a day, so rewiring your brain and habits for you to live your greatest life will not happen overnight.
 I will work with you diligently to create a program that works for you.
 I will be your coach preparing you to win the championship of your life.
 I draw up custom plays for each client to overcome obstacles and make them successful.

 I will push you to achieve more than you ever thought you were capable of.
 Through a framework of “mental conditioning,” I will help aide you in creating a mindset shift to control your thoughts, emotions and actions.
 I will teach you how to activate this control before you enter into a stress induced “fight or flight” process.
 Together we will create your custom stress-response plan.